JoshuaKento/GPT-Trade/README.md

 # EDGAR 10-K Fetcher

-This repository provides a simple Python module to download the latest 10‑K filing from the SEC EDGAR system.
+This repository provides simple Python utilities for working with the SEC EDGAR system.
+It includes a script to download the latest 10‑K filing and another to list the files available for that filing.

 ## Requirements